TessorNetwork/Fury/docs/README.md

 Through this Token all active participants can benefit from the growth of the network.

-The Commercio Cash Credit (CCC)  ha an unlimited supply and can be minted only by freezing the COM Token
+The Commercio Cash Credit (FUSD)  ha an unlimited supply and can be minted only by freezing the COM Token

 * The main purpose of the Token is to be a unit of value that can be used to perform transactions on chain.
 It is a FEE TOKEN (utility Token)
-* The price is FIXED and is 1 EURO/CCC + VAT
+* The price is FIXED and is 1 EURO/FUSD + VAT

 **NB**: transaction fees could be paid with COM, but the cost is fixed to 0.01 COM.